toolisticon/FluApiGen/README.md

 # Restrictions
 - fluent interfaces must not contain any cycles and must be strongly hierarchically
-- fluent interfaces doesn't support parent interfaces at the moment, a solution to support this is currently in work.

 # How does it work?